 solo cello, flute, clarinet, glass harmonica (or glockenspiel), xylophone, two pianos, strings

-piccolo, 2 flutes, oboe, 2 clarinets, 4 bassoons, 4 horns, 4 trumpets, 3 trombones, tuba, timpani, percussion, strings
+solo flute, flute/piccolo, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 3 trombones, tuba, timpani, harp, strings

 Be charmed by the wit and wonder of Dukas’ mischievous magician-in-training.
 Long before Mickey Mouse donned a red robe and pointy hat, The Sorcerer’s Apprentice delighted audiences in concert halls everywhere.